Lebanon foreign minister escalates refugee row with U.N. agency

 Last week, Bassil ordered a freeze on applications by the U.N.
 High Commissioner for Refugees (UNHCR) for residency permits for its staff, saying it was intimidating refugees into staying in Lebanon.

-Some 19 UNHCR staff members are affected by the Lebanese residency permit freeze, she said, and the agency’s spokesman in Geneva said it hopes the decision will be reversed.
+Some 19 UNHCR staff members are affected by the Lebanese residency permit freeze, UNHCR Lebanon representative, Mireille Girard, told Reuters on Tuesday, and the agency’s spokesman in Geneva said it hopes the decision will be reversed.

 Bassil accuses UNHCR of discouraging refugees from going home by asking them questions about potential difficulties they face upon return, including possible military conscription, damage to housing and lack of U.N. support in parts of Syria.